Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 How do I file an equipment breakdown claim?

 Contact your homeowners insurance company and report the failure as you would any other claim.
 Unlike a home warranty, you are generally free to choose your own licensed repair technician.
-Your insurer will evaluate the claim and reimburse covered repair or replacement costs minus your deductible.
+Your insurer will evaluate the claim and reimburse covered repair or replacement costs minus your deductible (typically $250 to $500).
 Keeping records of your maintenance history can help support your claim and demonstrate that the failure was sudden, not due to neglect.

 Is equipment breakdown coverage worth it for newer homes?

-Yes — particularly if your home has high-efficiency HVAC systems, geothermal heating, smart home devices, or other expensive built-in technology.
-These systems can be costly to repair or replace even when brand new, and wear and tear is not the concern — sudden electrical or mechanical failures are.
-At just $25–$75 per year with coverage limits up to $50,000–$100,000, the endorsement offers strong value for the peace of mind it provides.
-Also consider pairing it with service line coverage to protect your underground utility connections as well.
+Yes, particularly if your home has high-efficiency HVAC systems, geothermal heating, smart home devices, or other expensive built-in technology.
+These systems can be costly to repair or replace even when brand new, especially with HVAC replacement now ranging from $7,000 to $20,000 in 2026.
+At just $25 to $50 per year with coverage limits up to $100,000 and a green upgrade allowance of up to 150%, the endorsement offers strong value.

 Compare Home Insurance Plans in Ohio